Prismatik/dendritic/README.md

 migrate up
 ```

 This will run all migrations (execute the `up` function) that have not yet been run i.e. files in the `/migrations` folder.
-Redbeard tracks which migrations have already been run in the `_migrations` table in rethinkdb.
+Dendritic tracks which migrations have already been run in the `_migrations` table in rethinkdb.

 #### Rollback migrations